 Working with a local organization, students would implement, design, or facilitate a project.
 Students have two options, they can select to work within the GVSU community or within the larger community in which they are located.

-Working with their employer and the ITC Coordinator, we can develop a special project for students to design and implement in their workplace.
+Working with their employer and the ITC Director, we can develop a special project for students to design and implement in their workplace.

-Working with the ITC Coordinator and Study Abroad, we can develop an immersive experience that meets the goals for the ITC practicum and your own interests.
+Working with the ITC Director and Study Abroad, we can develop an immersive experience that meets the goals for the ITC practicum and your own interests.